Research Family History: House History Sources

 Many wills will be found with the title deeds or in the form of photocopies at the CAO and there is a complete card index of these according to surname.
 When these have inventories they can prove very useful in identifying individual rooms in a particular house.
 See Local Studies Sheet No. 15 Family History Sources for more information on locating wills.

-The Royal Commission on Ancient and Historical Monuments of Wales, (RCAHM) is custodian of the National Monuments Record, and can assist in house enquiries should the Libraries and CAO be unable to do so.
+The Royal Commission on Ancient and Historical Monuments of Wales, (RCAHM) is custodian of the National Monuments Record.
+It can assist in house enquiries should the Libraries and CAO be unable to do so.